Connections-Business-Directory/Toolbar/README.txt

 == Credits ==

-This plugin was inspired by the [EDD Toobar](http://wordpress.org/plugins/edd-toolbar/) plugin by [daveshine (David Decker)](http://profiles.wordpress.org/daveshine/).
+This plugin was inspired by the [EDD Toobar](http://wordpress.org/plugins/edd-toolbar/) plugin byï¿½[daveshine (David Decker)](http://profiles.wordpress.org/daveshine/).